tektoncd/pipeline/docs/pipeline-api.md

 (<em>Appears on:</em><a href="#tekton.dev/v1beta1.PipelineRunStatusFields">PipelineRunStatusFields</a>)
 </p>
 <div>
-<p>PipelineRunRunStatus contains the name of the PipelineTask for this Run and the Run&rsquo;s Status</p>
+<p>PipelineRunRunStatus contains the name of the PipelineTask for this CustomRun or Run and the CustomRun or Run&rsquo;s Status</p>
 </div>
 <table>
 <thead>